 Teva Pharmaceutical’s valuation multiples

-In the next part, we’ll analyze analyst recommendations for Teva Pharmaceutical Industries and its peers in 2016.
+In the next part of this series, we’ll look at analysts’ recommendations for Teva Pharmaceutical and its peers in 2016.